Patli1998/Challenge3-python/README.md

 PyPoll Instructions

-the code I have created, for Pybank, Calculates the following
+the code I have created, for PyPoll, Calculates the following

 The total number of votes cast